 Warning: Be careful that feed.info.value(10).gas(800) only locally sets the value and amount of gas sent with the function call, and the parentheses at the end perform the actual call.
-So in this case, the function is not called.
+So in this case, the function is not called and the value and gas settings are lost.